Life-Threatening Heart Attack Leaves Teacher With $108,951 Bill

 "They're going to give me another heart attack stressing over this bill," Calver said.
 "I can't pay this bill on my teacher salary, and I don't want this to go to a debt collector."

-In the wake of his heart attack, Calver fell victim to twin medical billing practices that increasingly bedevil many Americans: surprise bills and balance billing.
+Following his heart attack, Calver fell victim to twin medical billing practices that increasingly bedevil many Americans: surprise bills and balance billing.

 Surprise bills occur when a patient goes to a hospital in his insurance network but receives treatment from a doctor who does not participate in the network, resulting in a direct bill to the patient.
 They can also occur in cases like Calver's, where insurers will pay for needed emergency care at the closest hospital — even if it is out of network — but the hospital and the insurer may not agree on a reasonable price.
 The hospital then demands that patients pay the difference, in a practice called balance billing.

-Note: Editor's note: Shortly after this story by Kaiser Health News and NPR was published and broadcast on Monday, St. David's said it was now willing to accept $782.29 to resolve the $108,951 balance because Drew Calver qualifies for its "financial assistance discount."
-In a statement, the hospital said this offer was contingent on Calver submitting his application for a discount based on his household finances.
-Calver disputed that he owes any additional money to St. David's and said this situation should have been resolved long before now.